Siemens-Healthineers/K2s/addons/ingress/traefik/README.md

 SPDX-License-Identifier: MIT
 -->

-# ingress-traefik
+# ingress traefik

 ## Introduction

-The `ingress-traefik` addon provides an implementation of the Ingress Controller with [ingressClassName: traefik](https://github.com/traefik/traefik).
+The `ingress traefik` addon provides an implementation of the Ingress Controller with [ingressClassName: traefik](https://github.com/traefik/traefik).
 Traefik is a modern HTTP reverse proxy and load balancer that makes deploying and accessing microservices easy.

 ## Getting started

-The ingress-traefik addon can be enabled using the `k2s` CLI by running the following command:
+The ingress traefik addon can be enabled using the `k2s` CLI by running the following command:

 ```cmd
 k2s addons enable ingress -i traefik